 - Cholesterol: 0g

-I hope you give this black bean brownies a try and if you do please tag me on Instagram @LiveSimplyNatural, I love to see what you guys are baking in the kitchen.
+I hope you give these black bean brownies a try and if you do please tag me on Instagram @LiveSimplyNatural, I love to see what you guys are baking in the kitchen.
 Stay tuned for more healthy plant-based recipes and other tips on eating well and living life naturally :)